wandb/weave/README.md

 # Weave internal

-This repository is for pre-release Weave development and internal usage trials.
+This repository is for pre-release Weave development and internal W&B usage.

 **Do not share this repo, screenshots, or related information, with anyone outside of W&B unless you have explicit written approval from Shawn.**

-# Current status
+# Q3 2022 Goals

-This is a very early release of Weave Jupyter.
-The example notebooks should work.
-Trying to do anything beyond what the notebooks do probably will not work.
+Our Q3 goal for Weave is to enable ML engineers at W&B to start making new W&B experiences (gated behind feature flags for now)!

-The code contained herein is of mixed quality.
-We are starting a cleanup pass now.
+# Support

-# Getting involved
+Please send questions, feedback & issues in the W&B #weave Slack channel.

-We'd love for you to start playing with Weave Python!
-Unfortunately there are currently no docs, or even reasonable explanations of what this is.
-Sorry about that!
-Try the setup instructions here, and then run the notebooks.
+# Documentation

-Please send any and all feedback to Shawn and Danny in the W&B #weave Slack channel.
-We are happy to take questions, troubleshoot issues, etc.
+Weave documentation is currently maintained in our internal W&B notion: https://www.notion.so/wandbai/Weave-Python-b4a5ccade5ed460ba0d6ca03e7b82bf2

 # Setup instructions